packbackbooks/engineering-docs/careers/technical-engineer.md

 A Staff Engineer is far more likely to change your company's long-term trajectory by growing other engineers than through personal heroics.
 Their effort here leads to a well-trained team with multiple experts in each domain.

 Effective mentorship is not a checkbox on the career ladder that can be satisfied by simply sharing advice and experience.
-Staff engineers build an ongoing relationship, understand the context of their mentee, and [sponsor](https://larahogan.me/blog/what-sponsorship-looks-like/) them.
+Staff engineers build an ongoing relationship, understand the context of their mentee(s), and [sponsor](https://larahogan.me/blog/what-sponsorship-looks-like/) them.

 Concrete examples could include:

 - Owning onboarding and continuing education initiatives
 - No bus-factor-one concerns / building redundancy in systems and knowledge
 - Providing critical feedback on architectural design documents
-- Sponsorship
+- Encouraging other engineers to take a specific online training or certification course

 **Exploration:**